RMoran98/pawsome-pudding/README.md

 ```
 resolved the issue.
 - An unneccessary space in the markdown for the inline links in the Credits section of this README was causing both the display text and the full url to show.
+- A syntax issue was causing the checkbox list in the Menu Items section of the [Prize Draw](giveaway.html) form to display as a text input.

 ### Validator Testing